Accessible toilet: Technical designs

 Accessible toilets need larger floor space than other cubicles to allow space for a wheelchair to maneuver.
 This space is also useful for people who are not necessarily wheelchair users, but still need physical support from someone else.
 A wheelchair-height changing table is also recommended, but remains rarely available.
 Accessible changing tables are low and accessible to a wheelchair user, and long enough for a caretaker to change an older child or adult with a disability.

 Examples

-Combining accessability and portability is difficult.
+Combining accessibility and portability is difficult.
 Here, sewerage connected toilet wagons are complemented by an accessible chemical toilet cabin.

 A sign with a braille map for a public toilet in Kyoto, Japan.
 Colours are used to designate sex segregation.

 Overhead mobile support bars in an accessible public toilet in Frankfurt, Germany.